Visit us in downtown Rockland, Maine! In the summer you can listen to talks on Wednesday nights. For details, please click HERE.

 "Seabirds are ideal symbols for ocean conservation," said Dr. Stephen Kress, who initiated Audubon's Project Puffin in 1973 and remains its director.
 "Because they live in a variety of habitats--including oceans, islands, estuaries and beaches--they demonstrate how all coastal life is connected.
 Long-term conservation success hinges on public understanding and community support."

 Project Puffin Visitor Center is located at 311 Main Street between Rockland's newly renovated Strand Theater and the new Maine Lighthouse Museum.

 Packed with fun, educational, and interactive exhibits for people of all ages, the Project Puffin Visitor Center features:

 - Real-time video images and sounds of puffins and other seabirds from remote Seal Island National Wildlife Refuge, 20 miles south of Rockland, thanks to robotic cameras funded by grants from MBNA Foundation and the Disney Wildlife Conservation Fund.
-Visitors to the center can operate the camera, burn their own DVDs and print photos using the equipment

 - A theater featuring the 20-minute film Project Puffin about exceptional people taking innovative action to bring puffins and other seabirds back to the Maine coast